mehulagg/gitlab/doc/user/project/labels.md

 > - Priority sorting is based on the highest priority label only.
 [This discussion](https://gitlab.com/gitlab-org/gitlab/-/issues/14523) considers changing this.

-Labels can have relative priorities, which are used in the **Label priority** and **Priority** sort orders of the epic, issue, and merge request list pages.
+Labels can have relative priorities, which are used in the **Label priority** and **Priority** sort orders of issues and merge request list pages.
 Prioritization for both group and project labels happens at the project level, and cannot be done from the group label list.